Looking to book a ski trip? Chat with our ski experts.

 Risoul the resort

-• Resort base altitude: 1,850 m / 6,070 ft
+• Resort base altitude: 1,850 m (6,070 ft)

-• Residents: ~663
+• Permanent residents: ~663

 Purpose-built yet charmingly inviting, Risoul 1850 resembles a cozy chalet village more than a typical concrete ski station.
 Timber-clad lodges and stone façades set among larch trees create a compact, pedestrian-friendly center where every doorway is just a few steps, or a gentle glide, away from the snow.
 Days are filled with sun-soaked café terraces, family-friendly activities on the snow front, and wallet-friendly restaurants offering hearty Alpine cuisine.
 Evenings remain tranquil with vin chaud by a crackling fire, leisurely strolls to local bistros, and the soft hush of snow underfoot, avoiding the loud club scene.
 Everything is conveniently within a five-minute walk, making the atmosphere welcoming and laid-back.